Jasjes1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task5-Create a script that lists all local variables and environment variables, and functions Task6-Create a script that creates a new local variable Task7-Create a script that creates a new global variable
+Task5-Create a script that lists all local variables and environment variables, and functions Task6-Create a script that creates a new local variable Task7-Create a script that creates a new global variable Task8-Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE